gprMax/gprMax/README.rst

 Running gprMax
 ==============

+* Open a Terminal (Linux/Mac OS X) or Command Prompt (Windows) and navigate into the top-level gprMax directory.
+* If it is not already active, activate the gprMax Miniconda environment (Linux/Mac OS X) :code:`source activate gprMax` or (Windows) :code:`activate gprMax`
-* Open a Terminal (Linux/Mac OS X) or Command Prompt (Windows) and navigate into the top-level gprMax directory. gprMax in designed as a Python package, i.e. a namespace which can contain multiple packages and modules, much like a directory.
-Basic usage of gprMax is:
+* gprMax in designed as a Python package, i.e. a namespace which can contain multiple packages and modules, much like a directory.
+Basic usage is:

 .. code-block:: none